chen4119/chen4119.me/pages/blog/2021/netlify-vs-cloudflare-vs-aws.md

 ## TTFB test

-To test how my static website perform across all regions around the world, I generated my static website with [Sambal](https://sambal.dev) and deployed the same website to all 3 platforms.
-I then use [SpeedVitals TTFB test](https://speedvitals.com/ttfb-test) to test the time to first byte across 25 different locations without using custom domain.
+To test how my static website perform across all regions around the world, I deployed the same website to all 3 platforms then use [SpeedVitals TTFB test](https://speedvitals.com/ttfb-test) to test the time to first byte across 25 different locations without using custom domain.
 I hit each platform with their native URL.
 Here is the average latency for the 3 platforms across different regions.

 |                  | Americas | Europe | Asia  |
 |------------------|----------|--------|-------|